galizia-lab/pyview/README.md

-# Welcome to the repository containing the python implementation of VIEW
+# Welcome to the repository containing the python implementation of PyView
-VIEW is a general purpose tool to analyze calcium imaging data of responses to sensory stimuli.
+PyView is a general purpose tool to analyze calcium imaging data of responses to sensory stimuli.
 Its philosophy is two-dimensional.

 # License